 The Maene-Viñoly Concert Grand : a unique 21st century evolution of the grand piano!

-Master piano maker Chris Maene and renowned architect Rafael Viñoly have developed the Maene-Viñoly Concert Grand.
+Master piano maker Chris Maene and world-renowned architect Rafael Viñoly have developed the Maene-Viñoly Concert Grand.

 The keyboard’s radial arrangement is extended to strings fanning out over a much larger soundboard that augments the instrument’s capacity for nuance, clarity, and power.